3 Waterproof Electric Skateboards That Won’t Disappoint You!

 It uses an alloy deck that will both be strong, stiff and water resistant.

 The trucks are CNC made.
 This means the trucks are cut out from an aluminum block as opposed to normal trucks.
 This makes them more precise and thusly stable at higher speeds.

 The skateboard’s battery has a large capacity and will take you 25 miles and will charge twice as fast as other skateboards (it has a 4A charger and most others are 2A).

 The battery and electronics are enclosed within a plastic box that is easily accessible and will provide adequate protection against water.

 It uses 2 water resistant hub motors at the back, they are powerful and will take you up to 28mph.
 Though I don’t recommend skating that fast in the rain, it would be easy to fall.

 The esk8 is very heavy.
 If you don’t need to carry it around much and want a powerful, long-range skateboard, I highly recommend it.
-You can check its price on their official website here.

 Things need to know about skating in a wet weather.